Cadecraft/HomepageOmni/README.md

 The up and down arrow keys can be used to switch between links from the filtered list.

 Commands are prefixed with `:`.
+- `:set {link name} {link URL}` - Add or change a link with the given name
+- `:delete {link name}` - Delete the link with the given name
 - `:show` - Show all links by default (when the omnibar is empty)
 - `:hide` - Hide all links by default
-- `:set {link name} {link URL}` - Add or change a link with the given name
-- `:delete {link name}` - Delete the link with the given name
 - `:export` - Export/save the configuration to a .json file
 - `:import` - Import/load the configuration from a .json file; be careful and only import files you trust
-- `:resetconfig` - Reset the entire configuration
+- `:resetconfig` - Reset the entire configuration (useful if corrupted)

 <!-- TODO: version command -->